VERSO-UVM/ORCA/ORCA_Handbook.md

 ### Nondiscrimination Statement
 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964, and other federal, state, and local laws, The University of Vermont does not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity, and religion, national or ethnic origin, disability, or veteran status in any phase of its employment process, in any phase of its admission or financial aid programs, or other aspects of its educational programs or activities.
 The vice provost for institutional equity and diversity is the individual designated by the University to coordinate its efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.

-### Lived Name and Pronoun Information
-The UVM Directory includes fields for indicating your lived name and your pronouns.
-Lived names (preferred names, names in use) are names that an individual wants to be known by in the University community.
-Entering your pronouns is strongly encouraged to help create a more inclusive and respectful campus community.
-To update your information, login to the UVM Directory.
-A preview box will allow you to see how this information will appear in other systems used on campus such as Microsoft Teams and Blackboard.
-More information about how to make changes to your lived name and pronouns is available in the Knowledge Base.

 ### Code of conduct and ethics policies
 The Code of Conduct and Ethical Standards (“Code”) is a tool to help you comply with legal and regulatory requirements and with University policies and procedures.
 The Code is designed to help you make ethical choices when and if you are faced with a difficult decision or situation.
 Everyone is expected to adhere to the highest standards of ethical behavior and conduct themselves in a professional manner at all times.
 This includes honesty, integrity, respect for others, and compliance with all applicable laws and regulations.